-- 5.2.1 Cutting Height Adjustment. - a) Stop machine and move drive levers out to neutral lock position. - b) Disengage PTO. - c) Raise the deck lever to the transport position (also the 4.5" (11.4 cm) cutting height position).
+- 5.2.1 Cutting Height Adjustment. - a) Stop machine and move drive levers out to neutral lock position. - b) Disengage PTO. - c) Raise the deck lever to the transport position (also the 5" (12.7 cm) cutting height position).
 See Figure 9.

-The deck can be raised by pulling the deck lever up.
+The deck can be raised by pulling the deck lever up and/or by pushing on the deck lift assist lever.